 Chris Futcher-Coles strives to create a safer community for all.
-He is the founder of the Sydney Self Defence Centre, leader and graded Shi Gong of Yi Quan Kung Fu Australia and creator of STAY SAFE Personal Safety Australia workshops and programmes.
+He is the founder of the Sydney Self Defence Centre, leader and Shi Gong of Yi Quan Kung Fu Australia, now semi retired, and creator of STAY SAFE Personal Safety Australia workshops and programs.

-Chris is a White Ribbon Ambassador, Australasian Martial Arts ‘Hall of Fame’ Lifetime Achievement inductee, on the Nominations List for Australian of the Year 2017.
+Chris is a past White Ribbon Ambassador and current accredited Community Partner and NSW Committee Member, Australasian Martial Arts ‘Hall of Fame’ Lifetime Achievement inductee, on the Nominations List for Australian of the Year 2017.
 His organisations have won over many National and International Business Awards.

 Below are a few questions answered by Chris to get a better understanding of what drives him to do what he does.

 Why did I begin the Sydney Self Defence Centre and STAY SAFE Australia?

 My wife, Jodie and I started the Sydney Self Defence Centre 34 years ago.
 I had a pretty depreciated upbringing and developed a clear and personal understanding of the destructive qualities of domestic violence and bullying.
 It inspires me to watch people grow using our influences, it’s so powerful, when you see it right in front of your eyes.

 We’ve influenced children whose lives and futures were being destroyed by relentless bullying and over time, with our help, they became stronger and effective in their lives and relationships.
 I’ve seen front line employees like parking officers, rangers, social workers, nurses, health professionals, security personnel going home safely to their families and loved ones where before our STAY SAFE training they were more likely to be worried about being in hospital than getting home safe to their families at night.
 Who wouldn’t be motivated?